We’re here to help.

 Can I make full or partial payments during my forbearance plan?

 Yes, if you can continue to make payments during your forbearance plan, we recommend doing so as it will reduce the amount you will be required to repay later.
-This includes partial payments.
+This includes partial payments and/or escrow payments (if applicable).
 We will contact you before the end of your forbearance plan, and work with you to determine the best program for you to repay those missed payments.

 Will I qualify for a refinance of my loan if I enter into a forbearance plan?